 BICR employs para-professional staff with a post secondary education at the college or university level in the social services.
-When necessary, we consult with registered health professionals like Physicians, Physiotherapists, Occupational Therapists and Speech Pathologists through Health and Community Care Support Services (HCCSS) who contribute their expertise to our service plans.
+When necessary, we consult with registered health professionals like Physicians, Physiotherapists, Occupational Therapists and Speech Pathologists through Ontario Health at Home who contribute their expertise to our service plans.